jesultra/chromiumos-ec/docs/fingerprint/fingerprint-dev-for-partners.md

 NOTE: More information on servo can be found in the [servo] documentation.
 ***

-In the one of the terminals, build and start `servod`:
+In one of the terminals, build and start `servod`

 Build and install `servod` in the chroot: